 Q. What type of voting equipment do we use?

-A. Culpeper County currently uses the Patriot touch screen voting system produced by Unilect Corporation.
+A. Effective Sept.
+22, 2017, Culpeper County uses a paper-based optical scan ballot system produced by Election Systems and Software.
 Click here for more information.

 Provisional Ballot Process for Voters Who Arrive Without Identification